Mark Grieb: NFLE

+XFL

 Coaching career

 On April 3, 2013, Grieb was named the head football coach at Menlo College.
 In February 2015, Menlo dropped its football program.
 On April 26, 2017, Grieb was named the head football coach at Atherton's Sacred Heart Preparatory.

 In 2021, Grieb led the SHP Gators to their first state championship title, winning the CIF Division 5A crown.
 They also won the CCS Division 4 and CIF NorCal 5A titles en route to the state championship.

 Teaching career

 Grieb briefly taught chemistry at San Mateo High School.
 Grieb taught chemistry and biology at Gunn High School before departing for Sacred Heart Prep's head football coaching position.
+Grieb currently works as a chemistry teacher at Sacred Heart Preparatory.